>

 • Virtual Reality Design

-The internship and capstone together account for 6 credit hours (3 credits each).
-Internships typically span at least one semester and are supported through partnerships with campus-based innovation centers and local community and corporate organizations.
+The internship and capstone together count for 3 credit hours.
+Internships typically span one semester and are supported through connecting students with campus-based innovation centers, job resources, and community and corporate organizations that offer opportunities.

 Capstone projects vary by student interest but draw directly from coursework and field experience.
 Projects are developed over time with faculty mentorship and often address real-world learning challenges.